 | Feedback | Asking users for parameter values |

-Using wildcards in queries
+Using wildcards in query criteria

-Wildcarding is mostly needed in queries when users are invited to enter parameters (at run time).
+Wildcarding is often used in queries when users are invited to enter parameters (at run time).
 If they are being asked to enter a name they may wish to have the option of entering a partial name to save time or because they may not know the complete spelling.
 Alternatively they may want to see a larger number of matching records which will result from entering just a few or possibly no characters in the parameter.

-Table: Products
+Table: Products ox

 Name Code Reference